matt01671/cotiss-project/README.md

 This project is open ended and designed to provide a platform to show your creativity, coding skills and ability to interpret requirements.
-We have created a simple, but flawed search bar where users can select categories that they may be interested in.
+We have created a simple, but flawed search bar / dropdown where users can select categories that they may be interested in.
 Your job is to improve it!
 Whether you start from scratch or extend our base code is entirely up to you.
 There is also no strict requirement on how the search bar should function.
 We want you to think of the best user experience possible :).